-The microcontroller-based solar charge controller described here has the following features:
+The microcontroller based solar charger controller described here has the following features:

 - Automatic dusk-to-dawn operation of the load.